japa/japa.dev/content/runner/underlying-test-class.md

+---
+title: Underlying Test class
+description: Explore available test methods to configure the test further.
+ogImage: underlying-test-class.jpeg
+---

 # Underlying Test class

 Tests created using the `test` method are instances of the [Test class](https://github.com/japa/core/tree/develop/src/Test/index.ts).
-You can invoke the available class methods to further configure the test.
+You can invoke the available class methods to configure the test further.

-In this guide, we will go through all the methods and properties available on the test class.
+This guide will go through all the methods and properties available in the test class.

 ## skip